Cubulating random quotients of hyperbolic cubulated groups: Introduction

 In particular, \Cref{Cor:H2Action} says that quotients of surface groups, with words sampled from a pentagonal hyperbolic metric, are cubulated and hyperbolic at density $\frac{1}{64}$.
 This is somewhat worse than sampling with respect to a cubical metric, where we obtain the same conclusion at density $\frac{1}{41}$; see the discussion after \Cref{Cor:LowDensity}.
 The multiplicative gap between these densities is essentially the constant $\lambda$.

-Because the multiplicative constants in a quasiisometry have such a strong effect on the density, we wonder whether there exist cubulations of a hyperbolic manifold group where with quasiisometry constant $\lambda$ arbitrarily close to $1$.
+Studying the effect of quasiisometry constants on density statements about quotients of $G$ has led us to conjecture that there exist cubulations of a hyperbolic manifold group with quasiisometry constant $\lambda$ arbitrarily close to $1$.
+Equivalently, the points of $\mathscr D(G)$ corresponding to cocompact hyperbolic structures are limit points of metrics coming from cocompact cubulations.
 See \Cref{Conj:OptimalCubulateManifold} and the subsequent discussion.
+This conjecture has been recently proved by Brody and Reyes~\cite{BrodyReyes:HyperbolicCubulations}.